Get help with using our data

 Trader details

-Where possible, we make available details on businesses that import or export goods with non-EU countries.
+Where possible, we make available details on businesses that import or export goods.
+Learn more about the trader details you can access.

 Non-monetary gold